Hyperionza/WebJetDemo/movie-price-frontend/README.md

 ## 🎯 Features Implemented

-✅ **Modern React Architecture** with hooks and functional components
+✅ **Simple React Architecture** with hooks and functional components
 ✅ **TypeScript Integration** for type safety and better developer experience
-✅ **Responsive Design** that works on all device sizes
-✅ **Real-time Search** with debounced input for better performance
+✅ **Basic Responsive Design** with CSS grid layout
 ✅ **Price Comparison** with visual highlighting of best deals
-✅ **Error Handling** with graceful fallbacks and user feedback
+✅ **Error Handling** with basic error states and loading indicators
-✅ **Performance Optimization** with lazy loading and code splitting
-✅ **Accessibility** with WCAG compliance and keyboard navigation
-✅ **Professional UI** with modern design patterns and animations
+✅ **Image Handling** with fallback placeholders for missing posters
+✅ **Manual Data Refresh** functionality
+✅ **Movie Details** displayed via alert dialogs
-✅ **Clean Architecture** integration with the backend API
+✅ **Clean API Integration** with the backend using fetch
+✅ **Comprehensive Testing** with Jest and React Testing Library

-This frontend provides a polished, professional user experience for comparing movie prices with modern React best practices and Clean Architecture principles.
+This frontend provides a functional, clean interface for comparing movie prices with modern React patterns and TypeScript safety.